 ‘Without the context, few people bother downloading and playing student games – and if they do, the experience is still so different.’

 Platforms like Itch, and the reach of social media, make up for some of this, as students can self-publish small projects with relative ease.
 Keogh notes that even if they publish or present online, students will have a much less receptive audience for their work, outside of the collegiate atmosphere of an exhibition: ‘Without the context, few people bother downloading and playing student games – and if they do, the experience is still so different.’

 Australian developers rely heavily on professional connections forged over a precious few days at international conventions and conferences.
 That means that strong exhibiting and communication skills are vital.
 Keogh points out that universities are developing alternatives – he mentions that SAE Brisbane replaced their end of trimester exhibition with a series of student presentations via Zoom – but for now, no perfect digital analogue exists.

-While 84% of studios are planning to hold onto all their staff, the destabilising and isolating elements of the pandemic could hit freelancers hard.
+While 84% of studios are planning to hold onto all their staff at this point, the destabilising and isolating elements of the pandemic will likely hit freelancers hard.
 Work that would once have been contracted out may be more likely stay in-house, and as networking opportunities dry up, the contracts that do exist will go to people with existing connections.

-In an industry that relies heavily on short contracts, this development could change the face of Australian games dramatically.
-I guess we won't know for sure until we're all back in the offices, classrooms, galleries, show floors, bars, arcades, and living rooms where games were being made before the pandemic hit.
+In an industry that relies heavily on short contracts, this development could change the face of Australian games dramatically as it becomes harder and harder for students and marginalised people to find a seat at the table.
+Ultimately, it’s impossible to forecast until we’re all back in the offices, classrooms, galleries, show floors, bars, arcades, and living rooms where games were being made before the pandemic hit.